-The Accademia dei Bambini is Fondazione Prada’s first project specifically created for children, and was developed by the neuropediatrician Giannetta Ottilia Latis, who laid the theoretical and operational groundwork.
-The architectural layout of the space was entrusted to a group of young students from the École nationale supérieure d’architecture de Versailles, led by their teachers Cédric Libert and Elias Guenon.
-The result is a space that can take on diverse configurations depending on the programs to be developed inside.
+Accademia dei bambini is the Fondazione Prada’s project specifically created for children.
+It was developed by the neuropediatrician Giannetta Ottilia Latis, who laid the theoretical and operational groundwork while curating its content until June 2019.
+The space, designed by a group of young students from the École nationale supérieure d’architecture de Versailles, led by their teachers Cédric Libert and Elias Guenon, can always take on new configurations by adapting to diverse programs.

-The workshops will be devised and initiated by the a selection of “masters” in various different disciplines and coordinated by a group of educators, led by Marta Motterlini, an expert in museum educational programs.
+The workshops proposed by the “masters” are then developed by a group of educators coordinated by Marta Motterlini, an expert in museum educational programs.

 All the activities created by the “masters” are documented and collected in Momenti, the video archive of Accademia dei bambini.

 Accademia dei bambini will be closed from 1 July to 13 September